Life Coaching Books

 Beating Depression

-According to the Mental Health Charity "Mind", depression affects about 10% of the adult UK population at any given time (see Depression Statistics) and many but not all people suffering from depression experience anxiety at the same time.
+Estimates as to how many people suffer from depression vary but the number is significant, perhaps as high as 10% of the adult UK population at any given time.
+Many but not all people suffering from depression experience anxiety at the same time.
 Depression affects the way that you think and feel about the world.

 What are the Symptoms of Depression?